rose-collectionservices/digital-archives/processing-tiers.md

 2 | **TIER 2A PROCESSING**

-	* If a collection is selected for tier 2 processing, all post-accessioning activity should be tracked within Toggl's **Tier 2a processing project**.
+	* If a collection is selected for tier 2 processing, all post-accessioning activity should be tracked within Toggl's Tier 2a processing project.
 	* This includes:
 		* The extraction of files from the disk image or TAR file;
 		* Virus scanning;
 		* De-duplication of files;
 		* The creation of file-level checksums;
 		* The identification of file formats;
     * The packaging of files and associated metadata using TAR and BagIt;
 		* Ingest into the Keep and completion of Keep metadata;
 		* Any necessary updates to the collection finding aids.

 3 | **TIER 2B PROCESSING**

-	* If a collection is selected for tier 2b processing, all post-accessioning activity should be tracked within Toggl's **Tier 2b processing project**.
+	* If a collection is selected for tier 2b processing, all post-accessioning activity should be tracked within Toggl's Tier 2b processing project.
 	* This includes:
 		* The extraction of files from the disk image or TAR file;
 		* Virus scanning;